 So, this weekend while camping, I put the finishing touches on my bucket list and laid it out in my Happy Planner.

-Instead of coming up with a hundred different things to do, I limited myself to handful of activities that were fun, spontaneous, and yet manageable for summer months.
+Instead of coming up with a hundred different things to do, I limited myself to handful of activities that were fun, but also manageable for summer months.

 Has this ever happened to you?

-I also wanted to leave enough time in there for fun and spontaneous things, like random weekend road trips, camping, kids camps, and random downtown festivals.
+I also wanted to leave enough time in there for fun, spontaneous things, like random weekend road trips, camping, kids camps, and random downtown festivals like Summer Sounds.
 You know what I mean?

 So, before I share with you my 2017 Summer Bucket List, let me share with you a few things to keep in mind while crafting yours.